jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

   (c) Heritage New Zealand Pouhere Taonga; and
   (d) the New Zealand Police; and
   (e) Fire and Emergency New Zealand; and
-  (f) the requiring authorities of any land or airspace designated for defence purposes under the Resource Management Act 1991, and the operators of any other nationally significant infrastructure, that is in or adjacent to the proposed project area; and
+  (f) the requiring authorities of any land or airspace designated for defence purposes under the Natural and Built Environment Act 2023, and the operators of any other nationally significant infrastructure, that is in or adjacent to the proposed project area; and
   (g) the operators of any other infrastructure that will be, or is likely to be, affected by the project; and (h) if any specified conservation-related area is in or adjacent to the proposed project area, the Minister of Conservation.
-(5) In engaging with Heritage New Zealand Pouhere Taonga, Kāinga Ora must seek recommendations on the protection or enhancement of historic heritage values within the proposed project area.
+(5) In engaging with Heritage New Zealand Pouhere Taonga, Kāinga Ora must seek recommendations on the protection or enhancement of cultural heritage values within the proposed project area.
 (6) Kāinga Ora must also seek, from Māori entities, expressions of interest in developing, as part of the project, any land within the proposed project area (other than protected land described in section 17(2)) in which they have an interest.
 (7) In seeking those expressions of interest, Kāinga Ora must allow adequate time for responses, taking into account— (a) that Māori entities have obligations under other legislation, trust deeds, and other governance documents; and